 b.
 Detailed instructions regarding use of the lift shall be readily visible when the lift door is open, including a diagram showing the proper placement and positions of wheelchair/mobility aids on the lift.

-18. Training materials: The lift manufacturer shall make training materials available to ensure the proper use and maintenance of the lift.
+18. Training Materials: The lift manufacturer shall make training materials available to ensure the proper use and maintenance of the lift.
 These may include instructional videos, classroom curriculum, system test results or other related materials.

-19. Identification and certification: Each lift shall be permanently and legibly marked or shall incorporate a non-removable label or tag that states it conforms to all applicable requirements of the current National School Transportation Specifications and Procedures.
-In addition and upon request of the original titled purchaser, the lift manufacturer or an authorized representative shall provide a notarized Certificate of Conformance, either original or photocopied, which states that the lift system meets all the applicable requirements of the current National School Transportation Specifications and Procedures.
+19. Identification and Certification: Each lift shall be permanently and legibly marked or shall incorporate a non-removable label or tag that states it conforms to all applicable requirements of the current National Specifications .
+In addition and upon request of the original titled purchaser, the lift manufacturer or an authorized representative shall provide a notarized Certificate of Conformance, either original or photocopied, which states that the lift system meets all the applicable requirements of the current National Specifications .

-89. Ramps.

-When a power lift system is not adequate to load and unload students having special and unique needs, a ramp device may be installed.

-If a ramp is used, it shall be of sufficient strength and rigidity to support the special device, occupant, and attendants.
-It shall be equipped with a protective flange on each longitudinal side to keep special device on the ramp.

-Floor of ramp shall be of nonskid construction.

-Ramp shall be of weight and design, and equipped with handles, to permit one person to put ramp in place and return it to its storage place.

-90. Regular Service Entrance.
+90. Regular Service Entrance

-In Type D vehicles, there shall be three step risers, of equal height, in the entrance well .
+Type D public school buses shall have three step risers of equal height in the stepwell.

 An additional foldout step may be provided which will provide for the step level to be no more than six inches from the ground level.

-Three step risers in Type C vehicles are optional.
+Three step risers in Type C public school buses are optional.

-91. Restraining Devices.
+91. Restraining Devices

 Seat frames may be equipped with attachments or devices to which restraining harnesses or other devices may be attached.
 Attachment framework or anchorage devices, if installed, shall conform to FMVSS 210 (Seat Belt Assembly Anchorages), 49 CFR § 571.210, and FMVSS No. 213 (Child Restraint Systems).

-92. Seating Arrangements.
+92. Seating Arrangements

 A. Flexibility in seat arrangements to accommodate special devices shall be permitted due to the constant changing of passenger requirements.
 All seating shall meet the requirements of FMVSS 222 (School Bus Passenger Seating and Crash Protection).